hrtowii/hrtowii.github.io/README.md

 # This is my website.
 # Thanks.
-# I read some code from other people's websites and tried to go off of them on my own.
+# I read some code from w3 and tried to go off of them on my own to build this.